urbit/urbit/urb/zod/main/pub/src/doc/ref/vol1.md

 Half-parsed tape with location metadata XX

-Used in section 2eD: combinators, and implicitly everywhere a ++rule is used.
+Used in all section 2eD: combinators, and implicitly everywhere a ++rule is used.

 ###foot